Unsupervised Discovery of Object-Centric Neural Fields: Experiments

-\underline{\kiteasy.} This dataset features scenes with single-color matte dinnerware and two kinds of background environments: plain tabletop and complex kitchen backdrop.
-There are 735 scenes for training and 102 for evaluation.
-Each scene contains 3-4 objects at random positions and is captured from 3 poses (for tabletop scenes) or 2 poses (for kitchen backdrops).
+\underline{\kiteasy.} This dataset includes scenes featuring single-color matte dinnerware set against two types of backgrounds: a plain tabletop or a complex kitchen environment.
+The dataset contains 735 scenes for training and 102 for evaluation.
+Each scene includes 3–4 objects positioned randomly and is captured from three viewpoints (for tabletop scenes) or two viewpoints (for kitchen backdrops).

-\underline{\kithard.} This dataset comprises scenes with textured shiny dinnerware.
-Similar to~\kiteasy, the first half presents a plain tabletop, while the latter has a complex kitchen background.
-There are 324 scenes for training and 56 for evaluation.
+\underline{\kithard.} This dataset contains scenes with textured, shiny dinnerware.
+Similar to\kiteasy, the first half of the dataset features a plain tabletop, while the latter half includes a kitchen background.
+The dataset consists of 324 scenes for training and 56 for evaluation.

-Figure~\ref{fig:dataset-sample} shows some samples drawn from our datasets, and more details on data collection are provided in Appendix~\ref{appendix:data-collection}.

-\myparagraph{Details on the Object-Centric Prior Learning.} In our experiments, we first train our model on synthetic room scenes with only one chair.
-This synthetic data is easy to generate and scale up.
-We empirically find that despite the domain gap, \model can learn category-agnostic object priors to generalize to different object categories.
-The object priors learned from synthetic chairs effectively apply to dinnerware in real kitchen scenes.
-Further experimental evidence can be found in Appendix~\ref{appendix:ablation}, where we show that this technique is effective even when object priors are learned from simple CLEVR shapes (monochromatic primitives like cubes and spheres)~\citep{CLEVR}.
+\rebuttal{\myparagraph{Implementation details.} To learn object priors, we generate a synthetic dataset of over 8,000 scenes.
+Each scene contains one object, sampled from a high-quality subset of Objaverse-LVIS~\citep{objaverse}, placed against a room background.
+These objects span over 100 categories.
+The synthetic dataset is easy to generate and scalable, making it ideal for learning object priors for all our experiments. }

+\rebuttal{ In the second stage, the number of foreground object queries is set to $K=4$.
+We initialize the model with the pre-trained weights from the object prior learning stage and train it on multi-object scenes.
+Once trained, our model can perform direct inference on images with spatial configurations that differ from those seen during training.
+Additionally, our model can adapt to unseen environments through efficient test-time optimization (see Sec.~\ref{sec:experiment-generalizability} for details). }

+\rebuttal{\myparagraph{Baselines.} We compare our method against uORF~\citep{uORF}, BO-QSA~\citep{BO-QSA}, and COLF~\citep{COLF}.
+To ensure a fair comparison, we increase the latent dimensions and training iterations for all methods.
+For baseline models, we retain their original implementation without incorporating our proposed object-centric learning stage to maintain consistency.
+Details on baselines enhanced with our object-centric learning stage can be found in Appendix~\ref{appendix:additional-experiments}. }

-\myparagraph{Qualitative Metrics.} We report the PSNR, SSIM, and LPIPS metrics for novel view synthesis.
+\myparagraph{Metrics.} We report the PSNR, SSIM, and LPIPS metrics for novel view synthesis.
 For scene segmentation, we use three variants of the Adjusted Rand Index (ARI): the conventional ARI (calculated on all input image pixels), the Foreground ARI (FG-ARI, calculated on foreground input image pixels), and the Novel View ARI (NV-ARI, calculated on novel view pixels).
 All scores are computed on images of resolution $128\times 128$.